Thank you for reading our post, please rate this article at the end.

 If you want a knife under $100, this one from SOG is the best option.
 The Aegis is a versatile knife designed to military specifications, perfect for combining a defensive and utility tool.

-First, this blade has received cryogenic heat treatment for improved durability, making it much less likely to snap or otherwise break.
+First, this blade has undergone cryogenic heat treatment to improve durability, making it much less likely to snap or break.
 If you need longevity, then there are worse options than the Aegis.
 The same can be said for this knife’s nylon, glass-reinforced handle.

 However, the handle on this blade provides more durability.
 It features a rubber insert to help improve grip.

-The inclusion of SOG’s bayonet clip combined with this knife’s low weight means that this model is much easier to carry around anywhere you go, even compared to other pocket knives.
+The inclusion of SOG’s bayonet clip, combined with this knife’s low weight, makes this model much easier to carry wherever you go, even compared to other pocket knives.

 Best Budget Pocket Knife – Gerber Ripstop I Knife